A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: The proposed method

 \subsubsection{Latent diffusion model with controlling information}

 In this paper, we employ the Latent Diffusion Model (LDM) as the backbone of our method encouraged by its praiseworthy advantages \cite{LDM}.
-As the name indicating, the forward diffusion and reverse diffusion processes of LDM are all performed in the latent space.
-In general, given the input image $\bb{x} \in \hanxiR^{H_x \times W_x \times 3}$, its corresponding latent feature $\bb{z} \in \hanxiR^{H_z \times W_z \times C_z}$ is obtained using the encoder function $\Omega(\cdot)$ as $\bb{z} = \Omega(\bb{x})$ while the image can also be recovered via the decoder function $\Phi(\cdot)$ as $\bb{x} = \Phi(\bb{z})$.
-Based on the latent feature $\bb{z}$ and some simplifications \footnote{Readers are referred to \cite{LDM} and \cite{ho2020denoising} for details} from Eq.~\ref{equ:diffusion_reverse}, the reverse conditional probability in LDM is defined as
+As the name indicating, the forward and reverse diffusion processes of LDM are both performed in the lower-dimentional latent space.
+Given an input image $\bb{x} \in \hanxiR^{H_x \times W_x \times 3}$, its corresponding latent feature $\bb{z} \in \hanxiR^{H_z \times W_z \times C_z}$ is obtained using the encoder function $\Omega(\cdot)$ as $\bb{z} = \Omega(\bb{x})$ while the image can also be recovered from $\bb{z}$ via the decoding operation as $\bb{x} = \Phi(\bb{z})$.
+Based on the latent feature $\bb{z}$ and some simplifications \footnote{Readers are referred to \cite{LDM} and \cite{ho2020denoising} for more details} from Eq.~\ref{equ:diffusion_reverse}, the reverse conditional probability in latent space is revised as

 where ${\epsilon}_{\theta}(\cdot)$ stands for the $\theta$-parameterized deep model to be trained; $\mathcal{C}$ denotes the controlling prompts fed into LDM for stabilizing the generation process \cite{LDM}; $\alpha_t$, $\bar{\alpha}_t$ and $\sigma_t$ the parameters which can be calculated in a deterministic way at each $t$-th step.
 In our method, we propose to generate cross-modal controlling features to enhance the quality of the synthetic defect.